Dementia and driving

 - Driving too slowly or stopping for no reason

-- Not noticing traffic signs or not paying attention to them
+- Not noticing or paying attention to traffic signs

 - Taking chances on the road